 Denver is an incredible city to host a wedding.
 This city has a lot to offer, especially for out of town guests visiting Colorado for the first time.
 It is an easy city to navigate, with lots of activities to do right in downtown, including museums and breweries.
 The mountains aren’t too far away either!
 There are activities for kids, as well as adults to keep everyone entertained for a long weekend.
 For planning your wedding, Denver is also great because of the many amazing options you have for wedding venues.
+I thought it would be helpful to make a list of the best Denver wedding venues for couples to browse and get ideas while planning their Centennial state wedding!
 Prices will vary from venue to venue, but on average compared to the rest of the country, Denver sits right in the middle of the average price range that couples will spend on a wedding.
-The average cost of a wedding in Denver is $30,000.
+The average cost of a Denver wedding is $30,000.

 Why get married in Denver?